 3 .
 The Mountains

 This is pretty self explanatory.
-I like both though, the Henry’s and the Uinta Mountains around Salt Lake.
+I like them all.
+The Henry’s, the Abajos, the La Sals, the Wasatch, and the Uinta Mountains around Salt Lake just to name a few.
 Of course I like them the most with snow on them, but they’re quite enjoyable all the time, really.

 4 .
 The Wildlife